Cammymoop/godot-cheat-sheet/README.md

 just keep in mind it wont be changed until the next idle frame

 ## Make a control size itself realtive to the viewport
-You can easily do this if it's the root node of the scene
+You can easily do this if it's the root node of the scene or a direct child of a canvas layer

-Otherwise you can do this via gdscript by:
-* Set it as a toplevel cavas item with `set_as_toplevel(true)`
-* After doing that, update it's margins appropriately since they will be auto updated to keep its size the same
+Otherwise you can use a script that listens to the viewport's `size_changed` signal and manually do the sizing yourself

 ## Open a FileDialog to save with a specific name already in the box
 First set the directory and file name you want with `current_path` or `current_dir` and `current_file`